-- 18. Tighten the torquer onto the snare such that the Snare Catheter hub is used to apply constant tension - Note: Always maintain tension on the snare to prevent disengagement of the snare loop from the filter retrieval hook. - 19.
+- Note: Always maintain tension on the snare to prevent disengagement of the snare loop from the filter retrieval hook. - 19.
 Maintain tension on the snare and advance the Retrieval Catheter over the apex of the filter.
-Note: The filter will begin to collapse as it is covered by the Retrieval Catheter. - 20.
-Continue to advance the Retrieval Catheter until increased resistance is felt.
-21. Hold the Retrieval Catheter stationary and withdraw the filter into the Retrieval Catheter Note: If for any reason the OptionTM ELITE Filter is not retrieved and remains implanted as a permanent filter, remove the Retrieval Catheter when clinically indicated by placing compression on the vessel above the puncture site and slowly - withdrawing the system and proceed to step 23.
-22. Completely remove the filter by pulling the Snare Catheter until the filter exits the - Retrieval Catheter.
-23. Verify the status of the IVC before ending the procedure using an appropriate imaging - 24.
+Note: The filter will begin to collapse as it is covered by the Retrieval Catheter.
+20. Continue to advance the Retrieval Catheter until increased resistance is felt. - 21.
+Hold the Retrieval Catheter stationary and withdraw the filter into the Retrieval Catheter Note: If for any reason the OptionTM ELITE Filter is not retrieved and remains implanted as a permanent filter, remove the Retrieval Catheter when clinically indicated by placing compression on the vessel above the puncture site and slowly withdrawing the system and proceed to step 23. - 22.
+Completely remove the filter by pulling the Snare Catheter until the filter exits the Retrieval Catheter. - 23.
+Verify the status of the IVC before ending the procedure using an appropriate imaging technique - 24.
 Remove the Retrieval Catheter when clinically indicated by placing - compression on the vessel above the puncture site and slowly withdrawing the system.
-25. Discard the OptionTM ELITE Filter, Retrieval Catheter, Snare Technologies, acces sories, and packaging materials Note: After use, the OptionTM ELITE Filter, Retrieval Catheter, Snare Technologies, accessories, and packaging materials may be a potential biohazard.
+25. Discard the OptionTM ELITE Filter, Retrieval Catheter, Snare Technologies, acces sories, and packaging materials - Note: After use, the OptionTM ELITE Filter, Retrieval Catheter, Snare Technologies, accessories, and packaging materials may be a potential biohazard.
 Handle and dispose of in accordance with accepted medical practice and with applicable local, state and federal laws and regulations